yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 ## Assessing data quality

 One of the first steps in the analysis of NGS data is seeing how good the data actually is.
-[FastqQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a fantastic tool allowing you to assess the quality of FASTQ datasets (and deciding whether to blame or not to blame whoever has done sequencing for you).
+[FastqQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is the most famous tool allowing you to assess the quality of FASTQ datasets (and deciding whether to blame or not to blame whoever has done sequencing for you).
+[Falco](https://github.com/smithlabcode/falco) is an alternative tool for quality control.
+Falco is a improved implementation of FastQC for high throughput sequence quality control.

 |                                        |                                    |
 |:---------------------------------------|:-----------------------------------|
 | ![Good quality in FastQC](../../images/good_fq.png)    | ![Bad quality in FastQC](../../images/bad_fq.png) |
 |<small>**A.** Excellent quality</small> | <small>**B.** Hmmm...OK</small>    |

-Here you can see FastQC base quality reports (the tools gives you many other types of data) for two datasets: **A** and **B**.
+Here, you can see FastQC base quality reports (the tools gives you many other types of data) for two datasets: **A** and **B**.
 The **A** dataset has long reads (250 bp) and very good quality profile with no qualities dropping below [phred score](http://www.phrap.com/phred/) of 30.
 The **B** dataset is significantly worse with ends of the reads dipping below phred score of 20.
 The **B** reads may need to be trimmed for further processing.
+Falco will generate almost the same reports about the quality of the reads.

 <!--
 <div class="embed-responsive embed-responsive-16by9"><iframe src="https://player.vimeo.com/video/123453134?portrait=0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>